InhyeLee-Data/MachineLearning2020/2.AirplaneImageClassification_Supervised/README.md

 #### Final Choice
 Same as the last time, Perceptron performed better for me.
-Here is the comparison plot.
+Here is the comparison plot in the final model.

 ![plot](ML2_Fin_Plot.png)